 4. Make a Rainbow

 Rainbows are super trendy, colorful, and a fascinating science concept.
-There are loads of ways you can make your own rainbow, but one of the coolest is to explore how to make a rainbow using a mirror, a dish of water, and sunlight.
-Challenge your students to discover how to make this rainbow, move it around, and experiment with other light sources to make a rainbow.
-Even better, see if they can make a rainbow bubble snake!
+There are loads of ways you can make your own rainbow, but one of the coolest is to explore how to make a rainbow bubble snake.

 Growing up in the Pacific Northwest, it was never a question of IF it was going to rain, but HOW MUCH it would rain.
 Making your own rain gauge is super simple using a ruler, marker, and a recycled plastic bottle.